-- Assistant Professor of Otolaryngology—Head & Neck Surgery at CUMC
+- Associate Professor of Otolaryngology Head and Neck Surgery (in Neurological Surgery) at CUMC

 - Chief, Division of Rhinology

 Dr. Gudis is passionate about health care and education for patients home and abroad.
-He is the recipient of several grants funding humanitarian missions to provide surgery, clinical care and research in underserved regions around the world, including in Haiti, Rwanda, Kenya, Ghana, and Peru.
-He is also involved in the training of medical professionals in Haiti.
+He is the recipient of several grants funding humanitarian missions to provide surgery, clinical care and research in underserved regions around the world, including in Haiti, Rwanda, Kenya, Ghana, the Dominican Republic, and Peru.

 - Residency: University of Pennsylvania Medical Center